Who can propose and/or lead a Travel Study Course?

 - Complete and update all required pre-departure materials such as first 72 hours, Itinerary, and risk-management plans.

 What are my responsibilities while I am on a Travel Study Course?

-The roles and responsibilities of the Trip Leader extend way beyond the traditional classroom and/or academic advising setting with which you are familiar and experienced and in which boundaries are clearly defined between faculty and students.
-Travel Study, by definition, is a 24/7 involvement for participants and the Trip Leader alike.
+The roles and responsibilities of the Faculty Leader extend way beyond the traditional classroom and/or academic advising setting with which you are familiar and experienced and in which boundaries are clearly defined between faculty and students.
+Travel Study, by definition, is a 24/7 involvement for participants and the Faculty Leader alike.
 This means that you will handle non-classroom issues and situations which differ significantly from the demands and challenges of the classroom environment.
-In your position as Trip Leader, daily interactions, and close living quarters will acquaint you with student life and culture outside the classroom.
-You will need to establish appropriate boundaries between you and the students while you are Trip Leader of a study abroad program.
+In your position as a Faculty Leader, daily interactions, and close living quarters will acquaint you with student life and culture outside the classroom.
+You will need to establish appropriate boundaries between you and the students while you are the Faculty Leader of a study abroad program.

 Additionally you will be expected to:

 - Maintain a Travel Study Log

 - Hold regular meetings with students throughout the program, including the facilitation of a Mid-Course Reflection and Transference.

 - Provide space for End-of-Course-Feedback

 - Maintain regular contact with the Travel and External Study Office